Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Specials/Simulaters/Brianer/00_ExampleDoc.md

 ##Example

-Let's build one network with two populations but disconnected
+Do a simple network of disconnected LIF neurons